TamaraVioleau/goose-game/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

+## Gameplay

+The Goose Game is played over a series of turns.
+On each turn you roll the dice and move your pawn forward.

+- The colour of the square indicates the question category.
+Categories are loaded from Firebase and associated with board colours.
+- If you answer incorrectly, you skip rolling on the next turn and must answer a new question instead.
+- After 10 turns the game ends and you lose.

+These rules are implemented in the Svelte application found in `src/routes/+page.svelte`.

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!